author bios: l

 Benjamin Lee is university professor of anthropology and philosophy and senior vice president for international affairs at The New School.
 From 2006 to 2008, he served as its provost and senior vice president for academic affairs.
 He is also currently the New School's international programs and partnerships with a special focus on East Asia, and continues his research on culture(s) of finance and the semiotics of subjectivity.

-Erika Lee is regents professor of history and Asian American studies, the Rudolph J. Vecoli Chair in immigration history, director of the Immigration History Research Center at the University of Minnesota, and president-elect of the Organization of American Historians.
-She is also the author of four award-winning books in immigration and Asian American history, including The Making of Asian America: A History and America for Americans: A History of Xenophobia in the United States (Basic Books, 2019)
+Erika Lee is is Regents Professor of History and Asian American Studies, and director of the Immigration History Research Center at the University of Minnesota.
+She is the author of four award-winning books, including America for Americans: A History of Xenophobia in America (2019), which was recently re-published with a new epilogue on xenophobia and racism during the COVID-19 pandemic.

 Morton Leeds' doctoral dissertation was a study of the AFL in national politics.
 He also published a number of articles in the field of psychology.